department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 -	Started while you were on active duty or before December 31, 2016, **and**
 -	Caused you to be ill for at least 6 months, **and**
 -	Qualified you for a disability rating of 10% or more, **and**
--	Not been caused by anything except your service in Southwest Asia theater of operations, **and**
+-	Not been caused by anything except your service in the Southwest Asia theater of operations, **and**

 You must have been discharged under conditions other than dishonorable and have a diagnosis of 1 or more of these conditions:
 - Functional gastrointestinal disorders